RIDICS/Loading-Visualization/README.md

 into the page is used one line of code, specifically inserting `div` with class names that specify its properties.
 The library also provides JavaScript tools to manipulate with determinate loading bars and color settings.

+## Installation

+There are two files necessary for the library to function properly and have all its functionality - **main.css** and **main.js**.
+They are both located in the `dist/` directory and they need to be linked in the html file.

 ## Demo

 [DEMO web page with usage examples](https://ridics.github.io/Loading-Visualization)